 Happy Thanksgiving from your friends at Sew4Home!
 It’s a glorious day for family, friends, and food.
 But if you’re searching for an excuse to sneak out of the room before Uncle Tony starts into his annual holiday re-cap of the new traffic cones he’s added to his already burgeoning collection, why not browse for a bit on Sew4Home?
 We’ve compiled a few things that raise our “attitude of gratitude” here in the world of sewing and craft.
 Read on, and leave us a comment about what you’re thankful for!

 This is not one of those square-peg-in-a-round-hole situations.
 But, if the idea of sewing a two-dimensional item (a flat circle) into a three-dimensional item (a tube) sounds like something from another dimension altogether, read on.
 We've broken it down into a simple step-by-step process and even show you two different methods.

 Technology can be a wonderful thing.
-The ability to have immediate access to a free sewing pattern is one of those wonderful things... unless you run into trouble with printing.
-We've answered countless emails from users who have fairly simple issues – an old version of Adobe Reader, or failure to set Page Scaling properly.
+The ability to have immediate access to a sewing pattern is one of those wonderful things... unless you run into trouble with printing.
+We've answered countless emails from users who have fairly simple issues – an old version of Adobe Reader, or failure to properly set their Page Scaling.
 We can't solve every issue, but this guide summarizes how to print our PDF patterns, as well as how to assemble patterns that require more than one page.